d-bl/GroundForge-help/docs/transform/spider/index.md

 <p style="clear: both"></p>

+You now are ready to define your pattern in GroundForge.

 ## Phase 2: define pattern in Groundforge

 ### Step 2.1

 ![][snab3-07a]
-Only now you are ready to go to the [_page Patterns_](/GroundForge/pattern.html) and fill in the __pattern-definition__, translating the squares of your grid to GF-numbers and letters.
+Go to the [_page Patterns_](/GroundForge/pattern.html) and fill in the __pattern-definition__, translating the squares of your grid to GF-numbers and letters.
 You have to type the characters in.
 You can ignore the half-circles that appear in the first collumn.
 <p style="clear: both"></p>